davidgalvez/wp_gym/README.md

 # wp_gym
-Wordpress custom website for a Gym business
+Wordpress responsive Theme for a Gym